marekt77/BirdWatcher/BirdWatcherBackend/README.md

 Edit the following line :

+`listen_addresses = 'localhost'`

+to

 `listen_addresses = '*'`

 Save File

 #### Allow users to connect from any IP

 Add the following line as the first line of pg_hba.conf.
 It allows access to all databases for all users with an encrypted password:

+`sudo nano /etc/postgresql/9.6/main/pg_hba.conf`

 `host  all  all 0.0.0.0/0 md5`